netZoo/netZooPy/README.md

 ## Installation
 PyPandas runs on both Python 2.7 and Python 3.4.
-We recommand the following commands to install PyPuma (on Ubuntu and Debian derived systems, also works on OSX):
+We recommand the following commands to install PyPuma on UNIX systems:
 #### Using  a virtual environment
 Using [python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is the cleanest installation method.